Multiple Time Frame Analysis - Multiple Time-frame Analysis

 Multiple time frames analysis in forex equals using 2 chart time-frames to trade forex currencies - a shorter chart timeframe is used for trading & a longer chart timeframe is used to check the trend direction.

-Since it is always good to follow the trend, in Multiple Time-Frame Analysis, the longer chart timeframe gives us the direction of the long-term trend.
+Since it is always good to follow the trend, in Multiple Chart Time-frame Analysis, the longer chart time-frame gives us the direction of the longterm trend.

-If the long-term market trend direction supports the direction of smaller chart time frame then the probability of being profitable is greatly increased.
+If the long term market trend direction supports the direction of smaller chart time frame then the probability of being profitable is greatly increased.
 This is because even if you make a mistake when opening your trade the long term trend will eventually save you.
-Also if you trade with direction of the market trend, then mostly likely you will be on the winning side, this is what this multiple chart timeframe analysis is all about.
+Also if you trade with direction of the price trend, then mostly likely you will be on the winning side, this is what this multiple chart timeframe analysis is all about.

 Remember there a popular saying by many Forex and stock market investors that says: "The trend is your best friend' - never go against the market trend.

-There are 4 different types of traders - all these different types of traders use different charts to trade as explained below.
+There are 4 different types of traders - all these different types of traders use different charts to trade as illustrated below.

 Scalpers

-A Scalper using 1 minutes chart wants to go long, checks 5 min chart, which resembles the one below, since 5 min show trend is heading up, the scalper then decides from this multiple timeframe analysis it's okay to buy.
+A Scalper using 1 minutes chart timeframe wants to open long, checks 5 minute trading chart, which resembles the one below, since 5 min show trend is heading up, the scalper then decides from this multiple timeframe analysis it's okay to buy.

 Day Traders

-This group of traders holds on to their trades for few hours but not more than a day.
-With the aim to make quite a number of pips, 30 - 100 pips.
+This group of traders holds onto their trades transactions for a period of few hours but not more than a day.
+With the main objective to earn quite a number of pips, 30 - 100 pips.

-Day trader 15 min chart wants to go long, checks 1 hour chart, which resembles the one below, since 1 hour shows the market trend is heading up, the day trader then decides from this multiple chart timeframe analysis it's okay to buy
+Day trader 15 minute chart timeframe wants to go long, checks 1 hour chart, which resembles the one below, since 1 hour shows the market trend is heading up, the day trader then decides from this multiple chart timeframe analysis it's okay to buy

 Swing Traders

-This group of traders holds on to their trades for few days to a week.
-With the aim to make a large number of pips, 100 - 400 pips.
+This group of traders holds onto their trades transactions for a period of few days to a week.
+With the main objective to earn a large number of pips, 100 - 400 pips.

-Swing trader using 1 hour chart wants to go short, checks 4 hour chart, which resembles the example below, since 4 hour chart shows the market trend is heading down, the swing trader then decides from this multiple timeframe chart analysis it's okay to sell.
+A Swing trader using 1 hour chart timeframe wants to open short, checks 4 hour chart, which resembles the example below, since 4 hour chart shows the market trend is heading down, the swing trader then decides from this multiple timeframe chart analysis it's okay to sell.

 Position traders

 These group of traders are the investors that hold on to their trades for weeks or months.
-With the aim to make a large number of pips, 300 - 1000 pips.
+With main objective to make a big number of pips, 300 - 1000 pips.

-Position trader using daily chart wants to short, checks the weekly chart, weekly chart looks like the one below, since weekly chart shows the trend is going downwards, the position trader then decides from this multiple timeframe analysis it's okay to sell.
+Position trader using the daily chart time frame wants to short, checks the weekly chart, weekly chart looks like the one below, since weekly chart shows the trend is going downwards, the position trader then decides from this multiple timeframe analysis it's okay to sell.

 How to Define a Trend - How to Define a Trend Using a Strategy